zesk/build/documentation/source/guide/coding.md

 ## Standard handler and error handling with underscore handler function

-Using the `usageDocument` function we can automatically report errors and handler for any `bash` function:
+Using the `bashDocumentation` function we can automatically report errors and handler for any `bash` function:

 Pattern: